colonial militia were local defense forces, often used to respond to Native American attacks

 Source: Library of Congress, Congress of the United States in the House of representatives.
 Monday, 24th August, 1789

-In times of war, those with crops to plant and harvest were reluctant to serve for more than a few weeks.
-When a militia unit received orders to march to another colony, their reluctance was based in part on a desire to return home soon rather than a misguided allegiance to Virginia.
-Bounties attracted the "idle poor" who had less to lose, and were more willing to volunteer.
+Men with crops to plant and harvest were reluctant to serve for more than a few weeks during wartime.
+When a militia unit received rare orders to march to another colony, the reluctance of soldiers to cross the political boundary was based in large part on a desire to return home soon.

 Virginia militia who fought at the Battle of Cowpens on January 17, 1781 are remembered on the visitor center's monument

-Whatever equipment was issued to the militia had a tendency to be lost or damaged, but some items were obviously sold or kept for personal profit.
+Whatever equipment was issued to the militia had a tendency to be lost or damaged.
+Some items were obviously sold or kept for personal profit.
 The militia motivations were basic, with patriotism towards the colony not at the top of the list.

 in the 1660's the Virginia elite accepted a high level of risk regarding attack by the Dutch and by pirates in the Chesapeake Bay.
 The plantation owners were dependent upon transatlantic shipping for exporting tobacco and importing manufactured goods, but accepted the deployment of a small, under-gunned guard ship to the Chesapeake Bay after the Dutch had successfully captured the tobacco fleet in 1673.

-George Washington was an officer in the Virginia Regiment of Provincial Regulars
+George Washington was an officer in the Virginia Regiment of Provincial Regulars, which was a separate unit from the county militia

 Source: Washington and Lee University, W&L, Mount Vernon Announce Mutual Loan of Washington Portraits

-During the French and Indian War, George Washington struggled to obtain and trained enough soldiers for a sustained campaign.
-The provincial regulars, organized as the Virginia Regiment, were recruited through financial incentives that included promises of a future land grant.
-Governor Dinwiddie issued a proclamation on February 19, 1754 announcing that he had reserved for land bounties 200,000 acres on the east side of the Ohio River next to the fort at the confluence of the Allegheny and Monongahela rivers.4
+Governor Dinwiddie issued a proclamation on February 19, 1754 announcing land bounties for those who enlisted, and he reserved 200,000 acres on the east side of the Ohio River next to the fort at the confluence of the Allegheny and Monongahela rivers.6

 Bedford County militia who fought at Point Pleasant in 1774 are commemorated by a plaque on the lawn of the county courthouse